aryaa-deshpande/Machine-Learning-Practical-Assignment-1/README.md

 In this part, I built a linear regression model to predict students’ final grades (**G3**) using different academic and social factors.
 The first two term grades (**G1** and **G2**) were excluded to make the prediction more realistic.

-The model achieved an **R^2 of 0.14** with an **RMSE of 4.19**.
+The model achieved an **R^2 of 0.091** with an **RMSE of 3.75**.
 Results show that past failures have the strongest negative effect on performance, while socializing (`goout`) slightly lowers grades.
-Mother’s education has a clear positive influence, and students from urban areas score a little higher on average than those from rural areas.
+Both Mother’s and Father's educations have a clear positive influence, and students from urban areas score a little higher on average than those from rural areas.

 - `regression/Regression_Code.ipynb` – contains the full code with EDA, model training, and evaluation steps.
 - `regression/Regression_Report.pdf` – includes the written answers and short explanations for each question.